 - homosexual (adj.)

-Sexual inversion (1883) was an earlier clinical term for it in English.
-The noun is recorded by 1895.
+- "homosexual person," by 1895, from homosexual (adj.).
 In technical use, either male or female; but in non-technical use almost always male.
-Slang shortened form homo first attested 1929.
+Slang shortened form homo attested by 1929.